DPanger13/android-app-template/README.md

 This project uses [Ktlint](https://github.com/JLLeitschuh/ktlint-gradle) as a source of truth for code formatting.
 It is integrated into the `check` task and runs during CI.
 See their documentation for useful Gradle tasks, like `:ktlintFormat` for auto-formatting and `:ktlintGenerateBaseline` for ignoring acceptable items.

-This project provides a basic GitHub Actions Workflow that runs the `check` Gradle task.
+This project provides a basic GitHub Actions Workflow that runs the `build` Gradle task.
 This task compiles, lints, and tests the project on every push, which includes Pull
 Requests.

 ## Convention Plugins